nelvanbalthazar/coding_challenge_php/README.md

 All output file was stored in folder storage/app.

-It is Laravel Console Application File, to run it just type  php artisan command:name then the application will start automatically.
+It is Laravel Console Application File, to run it just type

+     php artisan command:name

+then the application will start automatically.
 Command File was stored in app/Console/Command with OrderData.php then all classes that contain all functionality were stored in app/Console/Library.
-Several package werenused for this challenge:
+Several packages were used for this challenge :

     ozdemirburak/json-csv <br>
     stolt/json-lines<br>
     League\Csv<br>
     GuzzleHttp\<br>
     Aws/S3<br>

-Hopefully There will be a good news for me in Future.
+I used those packages because it's simple and easy to used.